MatrosovaTalia/Compiler-Construction-Project-I/README.md

 # Compiler-Construction-Project-I
-By a team **"Mikhail with girls"**: Natalia Matrosova, Mikhail Olokin, Alisa Martyanova and Alena Zavideeva
+By a team **"Girls with Mikhail"**: Natalia Matrosova, Mikhail Olokin, Alisa Martyanova and Alena Zavideeva

 ### Code
 All the code is located in the `src` folder.
 Ast classes are located in src/simple package.
 Bytecode is generated for each node of AST in emit function and combined in root node.